 We have long believed that good corporate governance is important to ensure that TriCo is managed for the long-term benefit of our shareholders.
 We continue to review our corporate governance policies and practices along with provisions of the Sarbanes-Oxley Act of 2002, the Dodd-Frank Act, the rules of the SEC and the listing standards of the Nasdaq Stock Market.
-We have adopted a code of ethics that applies to our principal executive officer, principal financial officer and persons performing similar functions.
-You can view our code of business conduct, our code of ethics for our principal executive officers and senior financial officers, our audit committee charter, our nominating and corporate governance committee charter and our compensation and management succession committee charter on our website at www.tricountiesbank.com under "About Tri Counties Bank--Investor Relations--Corporate Governance," or receive copies by contacting our corporate secretary in writing at TriCo Bancshares, 63 Constitution Drive, Chico, California 95973, or by telephone at (530) 898-0300.
+We have adopted a code of ethics and business conduct that applies to our principal executive officer, principal financial officer and persons performing similar functions.
+You can view our code of ethics and business conduct, our code of ethics for our principal executive officers and senior financial officers, our audit committee charter, our nominating and corporate governance committee charter, our compensation and management succession committee charter and our corporate governance guidelines on our website at www.tricountiesbank.com under "About Tri Counties Bank--Investor Relations--Corporate Governance," or receive copies by contacting our corporate secretary in writing at TriCo Bancshares, 63 Constitution Drive, Chico, California 95973, or by telephone at (530) 898-0300.